Ahana001/shorturl-generator/README.md

-#URL shortner application using NodeJs & MongoDB
+#url shortner application using NodeJs & MongoDB
 This is an example of how to make a application which shortens the url entered by the client.
 MongoDB is used for storing longUrls in Database.

-To start setting up the project
+#To start setting up the project
 Step 1: Clone the repo
     git clone "https://github.com/Ahana001/shorturl-generator.git"